hrbigelow/kernel-methods/src/kernel_methods.md

 ## The three design choices underlying all Kernel methods

 Underlying all Kernel methods are three choices for how to construct the function to fit a given data set.
-Like all machine learning methods, these chocies are guided by classic requirements.
+Like all machine learning methods, these choices are guided by classic requirements.
 First, the approach must be a "universal approximator", or as I call it, have arbitrary model capacity.
 This means, the ability to perfectly fit any data set.
 Second, it should be possible to regularize, meaning that the function gives useful interpolation behavior.
 Finally, it should be computationally tractable.
 The three design choices serve these requirements as you will see.

 ### First design choice